 Ron D. Dittemore (born April 13, 1952 Cooperstown, New York) is a former Space Shuttle program manager for NASA.
-He was the shuttle program manager during the timeframe of the Columbia accident.
+He was the shuttle program manager during the timeframe of the Space Shuttle Columbia disaster.
 He later served as President of ATK Launch Systems Group.
 He is currently retired.

 Ron Dittemore graduated from Medical Lake High School in Medical Lake, Washington in 1970.
 He received a bachelor's degree in aeronautical and astronautical engineering from the University of Washington in 1974, and a master's degree in the same subjects one year later.[1]